|

 The area that is now King County was occupied by Apache

-Indians until the early eighteenth century, when Comanches
+Indians until the early eighteenth century, when Comanche

 moved into the region.
 Comanches of the Wanderers band